 The central goal of the Hébert Lab is to reconstruct neocortical tissue in such a way that the activity of this new tissue can encode useful behavior to the animal.
-One strategy for approaching this goal is by combining a normal complement of neocortical cell types for transplantation, including neuronal, glial, and vascular subtypes, and arranging the cells in a laminar cytoarchitecture that resembles the normal neocortex.
+One strategy for approaching this goal is by combining a normal complement of neocortical precursor cell types for transplantation, including neuronal, glial, and vascular subtypes, and arranging the precursors in a laminar cytoarchitecture that resembles the normal developing neocortex.

 Live imaging of a human neocortical neuron 2 days after transplantation into the adult mouse neocortex showing a growth cone exiting the graft and finding its way.

 A key aspect to obtaining functional cortical tissue is cytoarchitecture.
 To minimize experimental variability, we can standardize the size of neocortical lesions with the aim of optimizing the deposition of a structured, cellularized, and vascularized bioscaffold.
 Within 2 weeks after transplantation, the graft is well vascularized (see below) and its neurons project and connect to normal targets, namely to the contralateral cerebral hemisphere across the corpus callosum and also down to the striatum.

 When vascular endothelial cells are included in the transplant cell population, they form vessels (green) and integrate with the host vasculature to circulate blood.

 Live imaging of human vascular endothelial cells 30 days after transplantation (with human neuronal stem cells), showing extensive vessel formation within the graft.